-It is important to ensure that the formal and interpretation of data available to use with the model coincides with or can be made to coincide with what is contemplated in the model specification.
-For wampie, some systems use sex codes 1=male and 2=female, but others use 1=female and 2=male.
-Some interest rates may be assumed to be effective annual, but of his amay be semi-annual compound.
+It is important to ensure that the format and interpretation of data available to use with the model coincides with or can be made to coincide with what is contemplated in the model specification.
+For example, some systems use sex codes 1=male and 2=female, but others use 1=female and 2=male.
+Some interest rates may be assumed to be effective annual, but others may be semi-annual compound.